Skip to main content

 3 mentions Positive Neutral Negative

 The humor in the game is widely praised, with players finding it hilariously unexpected for a "simulator" and more reminiscent of a Mario Kart experience.
-Many users report laughing out loud multiple times shortly after starting, indicating a strong comedic element that enhances the gameplay.
+Many users report laughing out loud multiple times shortly after starting, indicating a strong comedic element throughout.

 • “To me, it seems hilarious that this game is tagged as a 'simulator' as it seriously feels more akin to a Mario Kart game.”

-• “It made me laugh out loud three times in the first minute.”
+• “Made me laugh out loud three times in the first minute.”

 • “Very funny.”